-If it is set to 0 (Disabled), the IP phone will decrypt the encrypted configuration files using

-Parameters Permitted Values Default plaintext AES keys configured on the IP phone.
+If it is set to 0 (Disabled), the phone will decrypt the encrypted configuration files using plaintext AES keys configured on the phone.

-If it is set to 1 (Enabled), the IP phone will download <xx_Security>.enc files (e.g., <sip_Security>.enc, <account_Security>.enc) during auto provisioning, and then decrypts these files into the plaintext keys (e.g., key2, key3) respectively using the phone built-in key (e.g., key1).
-The IP phone then decrypts the encrypted configuration files using corresponding key (e.g., key2, key3).
+If it is set to 1 (Enabled), the phone will download <y0000000000xx_Security>.enc and <MAC_Security>.enc files during auto provisioning, and then decrypts these files into the plaintext keys (e.g., key2, key3) respectively using the phone built-in key (e.g., key1).
+The phone then decrypts the encrypted configuration files using corresponding key (e.g., key2, key3).